Kedar Shinde: Personal life and family

-Shinde is married to Bela Shinde in 1996.
+Shinde married Bela Shinde in 1996.
 The couple has a daughter, Sana Shinde (born 1998).

 Career

-He had started his career with Maharashtrachi Lokdhara (Folk dances of Maharashtra) – Maharashtrachi Lokadhara had performed all over India as a renowned troupe formed by Shahir Sable showcasing all native dance forms of Maharashtra.
+He had started his career with Maharashtrachi Lokdhara (Folk dances of Maharashtra).
+Maharashtrachi Lokadhara had performed all over India as a renowned troupe formed by Shahir Sable showcasing all native dance forms of Maharashtra.

 Following the success of Baipan Bhari Deva, he served as the Head of Programming of Colors Marathi channel for Viacom18.